learning-zone/sql-basics/important.md

 FROM Employee e
 WHERE e.Salary = (SELECT max(Salary) FROM Employee ee WHERE ee.DeptId = e.DeptId)
 ```

+**2. Nested subqueries:**

+A subquery can be nested inside other subqueries.
+SQL has an ability to nest queries within one another.
+A subquery is a SELECT statement that is nested within another SELECT statement and which return intermediate results.
+SQL executes innermost subquery first, then next level.

+**Example:**

 ```sql
 --- Nested Subquery